 There are many airlines that fly regularly from Australia to Vanuatu including Air Vanuatu, Qantas and Virgin Australia.

 Most resorts provide children's meals.
 Generally the quality and choice of food in Vanuatu is excellent.
 Seafood is in abundant supply as well as fresh vegetables and fruit.
 The restaurants in Port Vila are first class and many cater for children with set children's menus.
 However food prices are generally high (as with most things in Vanuatu) so check out the prices first.
 Restaurants include seafood, French, Indian, Melanesian, Polynesian, Chinese and Japanese.
 The seafood in particular was superb.
-The local coconut crab is a must.
 If you're looking for good food at reasonable prices (including children's meals) try Club Vanuatu.
 There are also plenty of cafes in Port Vila where you can get a hamburger and chips for the kids.

 The hotels offered a poor rate of exchange for both cash and cheques.
 The banks in Port Vila are much better.
 A money exchange called Goodies, on the main street of Port Vila offered the best rates.